eProsima/Fast-DDS-docs/docs/advanced.rst

 Server side setup
 """""""""""""""""

-In the examples below its shown how to setup the locator list attribute (note that discovery strategy only deals with metatraffic attributes):
+The examples below shown how to setup the locator list attribute (note that discovery strategy only deals with metatraffic attributes) and XML tag:

 .. code-block:: bash

     ParticipantAttributes.rtps.builtin.(metatrafficMulticastLocatorList|metatrafficUnicastLocatorList)

-and xml tag:

 .. code-block:: bash